snail123815/BIO_tools/README.md

-# BIO_tools_QL109
+# BIO_tools
-As a learning process, these are the tools that I built specifically for my study of QL109, featuring Biopython module 1.68 upwards.
+As a learning process, these are the tools that I built specifically for my study of MBT76, featuring Biopython module 1.68 upwards.
 I hope these codes can be easily adapted to other genomes.

 The scripts are not essentially built for more efficient study work flow, but it is the ultimate goal.